 Especially interesting is the chart that illustrates where several popular user research methods appear along these dimensions:

-Additionally the proposed guidelines differentiate between the different phases of product development suggesting typical methods for the strategize, optimize and assess phases in product development.
+Additionally, the proposed guidelines differentiate between phases of product development, which suggests appropriate methods for the strategize, optimize and assess phases in product development.